rippleitinnz/XRPL-Devs/README.md

 **The list does not promote any project.**

-Developers have the ability to provide a pull request to add them selves.
+Developers have the ability to make a pull request to add themselves.

 Last updated 05 September 2023